sanguine1038/Jackleg-Participants-MV/README.md

 ### -Building the game-
 Just download RPG Maker MV and just go off through there.

+It should also be of note that since I move the files from my own laptop to my PC that some files aren't up to date.
+The _plugin.js_ in the _js_ folder doesn't have all of the used plugins like _YEP_EventClickTrigger_, if you want to build the game yourself you need to enable the plugin through the plugin manager.

 ## -What you're allowed to do-
 ###  1. Take code for other RPG Maker MV projects.